-These last three items are crucial for morale and encouraging continued high-performance.
-High performers tend to connect with other high-performers.
+The last three items are crucial for morale and encouraging continued high-performance.
+High performers tend to connect with other high performers.
 When your employees discuss your company, they can become unofficial ambassadors.
 By sharing their positive experiences, they can attract even more desirable talent to the company.
-Now let’s say your company seems to be doing all of these things but is still struggling with finding or cultivating the desired talent.
+Now, let’s say your company seems to be doing these things but is still struggling with finding or cultivating the desired success factors.
 What then?
-Dan Spaulding, Chief People Officer of Zillow, would say it’s probably time to look outside your organization for assistance.
-One such place to look is to a staffing agency, who can help you find the right talent for each of your open reqs.
+Dan Spaulding, Chief People Officer of Zillow, would say it is probably time to look outside your organization for assistance.
+One place to look is to a staffing agency, who can help you find the right talent for each of your open reqs.

-Once you’ve created and created your objectives and strategy, communicate your goals to your teams, assessed and evaluated your data, you have set your workforce up for success.
-It’s time to implement everything you’ve learned and experience growth.
+Once you have created your objectives and strategy, communicate your goals to your teams, assess and evaluate your data, you have set your workforce up for success.
+It is time to implement everything you have learned and experience growth.

 Ultimately, assessments improve performance and reduce costs and quickly identify great candidates.
-So if you’re company finds itself with too many Negative Neds and Nancys, or if you want to attract and cultivate certain values among the workforce, talent assessments will help you build and retain the teams that keep your company competitive and successful.
+So if your company finds itself with too many negative opinions, or if you want to attract and cultivate specific values among the workforce, talent assessments can help you build and retain the teams that keep your company competitive and successful.